LocalSearchBench: Benchmarking Agentic Search in Real-World Local Life Services: Abstract

 \section{Abstract}

 Recent advances in large reasoning models (\emph{LRM}s) have enabled \emph{agentic search} systems to perform complex multi-step reasoning across multiple sources.
-However, most studies focus on general information retrieval and rarely explores vertical domains with unique challenges.
-In this work, we focus on local life services and introduce \bench, which encompass diverse and complex business scenarios.
+However, most studies focus on general information retrieval and rarely explore vertical domains with unique challenges.
+In this work, we focus on local life services and introduce \bench, which encompasses diverse and complex business scenarios.
 Real-world queries in this domain are often ambiguous and require multi-hop reasoning across merchants and products, remaining challenging and not fully addressed.
-As the first comprehensive benchmark for \emph{agentic search} in local life services, \bench includes over 150,000 high-quality entries from various cities and business types.
-We construct 300 multi-hop QA tasks based on real user queries, challenging agents to understand questions and retrieve information in multiple steps.
-We also developed \eval, a unified environment integrating multiple tools for agent interaction.
-Experiments show that even state-of-the-art \emph{LRM}s struggle on \bench: the best model (DeepSeek-V3.1) achieves only 34.34\% correctness, and most models have issues with completeness (average 77.33\%) and faithfulness (average 61.99\%).
-This highlights the need for specialized benchmarks and domain-specific agent training in local life services. \textbf{Code, Benchmark, and Leaderboard} are available at \href{https://localsearchbench.github.io/}{localsearchbench.github.io}
+As the first comprehensive benchmark for \emph{agentic search} in local life services, \bench comprises a database of over 1.3M merchant entries across 6 service categories and 9 major cities, and 900 multi-hop QA tasks from real user queries that require multi-step reasoning.
+We also developed \eval, a unified environment integrating multiple tools for \emph{LRM}s interaction.
+Experiments show that even state-of-the-art \emph{LRM}s struggle on \bench: the best model (DeepSeek-V3.2) achieves only 35.60\% correctness, and most models have issues with completeness (average 60.32\%) and faithfulness (average 30.72\%).
+This highlights the need for specialized benchmarks and domain-specific agent training in local life services.